cprecioso/wheelchair-design-platform/code/mega/README.md

     [message id],[arg 1],[arg 2],...,[arg n];

 The message codes are available at [`Messenger.h`](./src/Messenger.h), and the code responsible for every peripheral is in a differente file, with the [`main.cpp`](./src/main.cpp) file calling each as needed.
+We use C++ namespaces to organize code to split it between different files.